pratermade/website/content/projects/_index.md

 {{< alert >}}
 **Warning**
 This section may be chaotic, badly spelled and a general, disorganized mess.
-The point here is to capture and share knowledge, not to be complete well presented articles.
+The point here is to capture and share knowledge, not to be complete, well presented articles.
 See [posts](/posts) for that sort of content.

 **Here there be dragons**